railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 and password so that the OpenERP server can connect to it.
 OpenERP's web-based documentation gives full and current details.

-Connecting users on other PCs to the OpenERP server
+Connecting Users on Other PCs to the OpenERP Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To connect other computers to the OpenERP server you must set the server up so that it is